 The Safe Drinking Water Act (SDWA) requires states to develop a Source Water Assessment (SWA) for each public water supply that treats and distributes raw source water in order to identify potential contamination sources.
-DWR has completed an assessment of our source water.
-For results of the source water assessment, please contact the DWR at 775-954-4730.
+For results of the source water assessment, please contact the DWR at 775-954-4600.